steno-aarhus/sdcar/hiring/dif-project/data-manager.md

 ### Data manager responsibilities

+As the data manager, you will be:

--   Map out the various DD2 sources of data, documentation, and resources, and plan out steps to implement the DIF project
+-   Mapping out the various DD2 sources of data, documentation, and resources, and plan out steps to implement the DIF project
--   Write up documentation and provide support for working with “Forskermaskine” (research engine on Statistics Denmark or Sundhedsdatastyrelsen) projects
+-   Writing up documentation and provide support for working with “Forskermaskine” (research engine on Statistics Denmark or Sundhedsdatastyrelsen) projects
--   Act as liaison between the various DD2 centers and the DIF team, including to coordinate and manage implementing the DIF project
+-   Acting as liaison between the various DD2 centers and the DIF team, including to coordinate and manage implementing the DIF project

-## Qualifications and experiences
+## Your profile: Qualifications and experiences

 We expect, at a minimum, that *all team members*: